achinivar/meera/README.md

 - 🖥️ Native GTK4 chat window (GNOME-friendly)
 - 💬 Streaming responses (token-by-token, like ChatGPT)
-- 🧠 Conversation context maintained across messages (like `ollama run`)
-- 💾 Chat history storage (last 10 sessions automatically saved)
+- 💾 Chat history storage (last 10 sessions automatically saved in `./history/`)
 - 📜 View and load previous chat sessions from menu
 - 🆕 New Chat option to start fresh conversations
 - 🎛️ Menu bar in titlebar with About dialog